SE-Project-Team/Healify/README.md

 ### Memes
 > Humour is a well-known, effective coping strategy, and it enables to raise awareness of the society about issues that many would rather not speak about, including mental illness.
 Memes provide a safe space to deal with depression and anxiety.
 Our app provides a feature to watch some wholesome memes.

+# Instruction to Deploy using localhost
+>clone the repository
+>go to root folder.
+Open vscode integrated terminated and go to the root directory.
+>execute the following commands:
+>1. npm install
+>2. npm run start2
+>now open a new terminal and navigate to /healify folder.
+>Now execute the following commands:
+>1. npm install
+>2. npm start
+>Now in your browser you can access the app in localhost:3000.
+>NOTE: You can change environment variables like PORT for server using your own .env file